5 Reasons Why New Executives Fail

 He continued by telling me how he was finding his new role overwhelming and how he’d been struggling to get up to speed with the strategic side of the role.
 He also revealed how shocked he was by the exponentially increasing speed at which change was occurring and his new exposure to all of it.

 The case of this newly promoted exec is not unique.
 These are sentiments I regularly hear.
-And the success rate of new executives bears out these struggles: Four of 10 newly promoted managers and executives fail within 18 months of starting new jobs.
+And the success rate of new executives bears out these struggles: nearly half of externally hired executives fail in their roles.
+For internally promoted executives, the numbers are only a little better, with 35% still reported as failing.

 But why are these transitions so rocky?
 Why are new executives failing at such high rates?
 What’s blindsiding these high-performing leaders once they enter the executive world?

 As an executive coach, I work with leaders who are about to, or have already made the leap from operational to strategic executive leadership.
 I’ve seen the gamut of success and failure.
-When it comes to new executives who haven’t made the leap successfully, there are common reasons why they fail.
+And often, failure comes from a common set of executive pitfalls.
+Here are a few trends that I've noticed in my coaching sessions.

 1. They don’t know how to deal with the ambiguity that comes with bigger, more strategic roles.